elelouch/gifter/README.md

 ### Not (yet) implemented functionalities
 - The jwt secret was not placed outside the program.
 - The admin functionalities.
-- The users can't remove a follower from its followers list.
+- The users can't remove a follower from their followers list.

 ### Usage
 On the /back folder.